chrishuman0923/postgreSQL_Docker/README.md

 In our docker-compose.yml (line #25), you can see how we mapped our persisent volume.
 This reads the same as our port mapping.

-> Map all the information to the `./db/data` directory on our host machine from the `/var/lib/mysql` directory in the container.
+> Map all the information to the `./db/data` directory on our host machine from the `/var/lib/postgresql/data` directory in the container.

-In MySQL Server, the `/var/lib/mysql` directory holds all of the data from the server.
+In PostgreSQL, the `/var/lib/postgresql/data` directory holds all of the data from the instance.

 This means that as long as we retain the `./db/data` directory, we can stop, start, and delete our container without fear of losing any information.